Built in shelving ideas: Look inside your walls for extra storage space

 In almost every room of your house, you can find tons of storage space hidden between the two sheets of drywall.
-Simple stud-space cabinets like the two we show here are great for capturing some of this wasted space.
+Simple recessed, stud-space cabinets like the two we show here are great for capturing some of this wasted space, and they’re some of our favorite built in shelving ideas.
 We’ll show you how to build them.

 Build a basic box with a face frame, or build two and add glass doors

 The basic built in shelves project is simple to build using common carpentry tools and a drill.
 We used a pocket hole jig, but this is optional.
 You can get excellent results by simply nailing the parts together.
 Even if you’ve never built a cabinet, you’ll be able to finish the basic shelf project in a weekend.

 The glass door cabinet is a bit more challenging and requires a few more tools.
 You’ll need a table saw and a miter saw to make the precise cuts required.
 You’ll also need a pocket hole kit to assemble the doors and a router with a 3/8-in. rabbeting bit to cut the recess for the glass.
 If you use concealed hinges like we did, you’ll need a 35-mm Forstner bit to drill the hinge recess holes.

 Open box of shelves with a face frame

 This basic version of built-in shelves (perfect for recessed bathroom shelves) is easy to build and install.
 It will hold all of your bathroom or kitchen necessities and can be fitted to suit your needs.

 Cut the hole first

 Photo 1: Before you cut the big hole…